HavenDV/Uno.Sdk/README.md

 ```

 ### Install workload
-Although you don't have to do this, full support for the custom target framework requires installing the appropriate workload:
+Although you don't have to do this for NuGet way, full support for the custom target frameworks requires installing the appropriate workload:
 - On Linux / macOS:
 ```
 curl -sSL https://raw.githubusercontent.com/HavenDV/Uno.Sdk/main/scripts/workload-install.sh | sudo bash